Massive wave propagation near null infinity: Introduction

 Note that, as $v\to 0^+$, it is \emph{not} the case that the sc-frequency

 in \cref{eq:misc_n3n} converges to the zero section of the sc-cotangent bundle.
 The opposite is true --- the sc-frequency approaches fiber infinity.
-As $v\to 0^+$, the component of the frequency dual to $\varrho$, $\xi = - v^{1/2}$, converges to zero in the relevant sense, but the component $\zeta = 1/2v^{1/2}$ dual to $v$ blows up, so the overall effect is that the frequency gets large.
+As $v\to 0^+$, the component of the frequency dual to $\varrho$, this being $\xi = - v^{1/2}$, converges to zero in the relevant sense, but the component $\zeta = v^{-1/2}/2$ dual to $v$ blows up, so the overall effect is that the frequency gets large.
+Again, we see that the oscillations present in solutions of the Klein--Gordon equation oscillate slowly along the light cone and rapidly across the light cone. \end{itemize}

-Since $D_\pm$ is identically zero and therefore free of any sort of wavefront set over $\mathrm{cl}_\bbO\{|t|<r-\varepsilon\}$ for each $\varepsilon>0$, this example suggests a form of propagation over null infinity, in which singularities in the interior of the spacetime travel along null geodesics, hit the corner of the appropriate radially compactified cotangent bundle (see below) over null infinity, and then propagate down into the fibers of that cotangent bundle while propagating forwards along null infinity. \end{itemize}
+Since $D_\pm$ is identically zero and therefore free of any sort of wavefront set over $\mathrm{cl}_\bbO\{|t|<r-\varepsilon\}$ for each $\varepsilon>0$, this example suggests a form of propagation over null infinity, in which singularities in the interior of the spacetime travel along null geodesics, hit the corner of the appropriate radially compactified cotangent bundle (see below) over null infinity, and then propagate down into the fibers while propagating forwards along null infinity.
+This is shown in \Cref{fig:Greens}. \end{example}